A topic from the subject of Decomposition in Chemistry.

 Ionic Compounds

-Ionic compounds are formed when a metal loses one or more electrons to a nonmetal.
-The metal becomes a positively charged ion, called a cation, and the nonmetal becomes a negatively charged ion, called an anion.
-The ions are attracted to each other by electrostatic forces, forming an ionic bond.
+Ionic compounds are formed when a metal atom loses one or more electrons to a nonmetal atom.
+The metal atom becomes a positively charged ion (cation), and the nonmetal atom becomes a negatively charged ion (anion).
+The oppositely charged ions are attracted to each other by strong electrostatic forces, forming an ionic bond.

 Covalent Compounds

-Covalent compounds are formed when two or more nonmetals share electrons.
+Covalent compounds are formed when two or more nonmetal atoms share electrons.
 The shared electrons form a covalent bond between the atoms.
-Covalent bonds are typically stronger than ionic bonds.
+Covalent bonds can be stronger or weaker than ionic bonds depending on the atoms involved.

 Formation of Ionic Compounds

-Ionic compounds can be formed by a variety of methods, including:
+Ionic compounds can be formed through several methods, including:

 Formation of Covalent Compounds

-Covalent compounds can be formed by a variety of methods, including:
+Covalent compounds can be formed through various methods, including:

 Identification of Ionic and Covalent Compounds

-There are a number of experiments that can be used to identify ionic and covalent compounds.
-These experiments include:
+Several experiments can be used to identify ionic and covalent compounds.
+These include:

 Properties of Ionic and Covalent Compounds

-The properties of ionic and covalent compounds differ significantly.
-Ionic compounds are typically solids with high melting points and boiling points.
-They are also good conductors of electricity.
-Covalent compounds are typically liquids or gases with low melting points and boiling points.
-They are also poor conductors of electricity.
+Ionic and covalent compounds exhibit distinct properties.
+Ionic compounds are usually crystalline solids with high melting and boiling points.
+They are often brittle and are good conductors of electricity when molten or in solution.
+Covalent compounds can be solids, liquids, or gases, and generally have lower melting and boiling points than ionic compounds.
+They are usually poor conductors of electricity.

 Applications